Quita Highsmith, VP and Chief Diversity Officer, Genentech

 It’s time to be bold and move beyond words

 Biotech industry pioneer, Genentech, is proud of its many scientific discoveries and innovations.
-The company has also invested in a bold diversity & inclusion strategy focused on fostering belonging for their people, advancing inclusive research and health equity and transforming society.
+The company has also invested in a bold diversity & inclusion strategy at any healthcare centers and gynecologist clinic where they are focused on fostering belonging for their people, advancing inclusive research and health equity and transforming society.
 This enterprise-wide strategy goes well beyond diversifying the workforce to acknowledging and facing head-on the root causes of health inequities.
 Leading the effort is Genentech’s first Chief Diversity Officer, Quita Highsmith.

 “Many people know that Genentech founded the biotech industry, so we see it as a responsibility to advance inclusion and equity within our company and the healthcare industry,” says Highsmith.
 “That means not just whispering about it within the company walls, but making a public declaration so that we can lead by example and be held accountable.
 It also means acknowledging the root cause of health inequities, and calling it by its name: systemic racism.”